NEONScience/NEON-Data-Skills/tutorials-in-development/GEE/01_Visualizing_AOP_Data/1a_Load_SDR_Rasters_SRER.md

 ---
 - Introduce the Google Earth Engine (GEE) code editor
 - Read an AOP Hyperspectral Reflectance raster data set at the NEON site SRER
+- Become familiar with the SDR asset (properties and description)
-- Read in multiple years of data and explore inter-annual differences
+- Read in multiple years of data and qualitatively explore inter-annual differences
-- Explore GEE visualization and export options
+- Gain an understanding of GEE visualization and export options

 Requirements
 ---